MrGeeLord/File-Synchronization-Tool/README.md

 # File Synchronization Tool

 This Python script is designed to synchronize files between a source directory and a replica directory at regular intervals.
-It uses the `apscheduler` library to schedule synchronization tasks.
+It uses the `apscheduler` library to schedule synchronization tasks and MD5 hashing to identify duplicates.

 ## Features